AElfProject/AElf/docs-sphinx/reference/acs/acs8.md

 }
 ```

-The amount of each resource token should be calculated by AElf.Kernel.FeeCalculation.
-In detail, A data structure named CalculateFeeCoefficients is defined in token_contract.proto, whose function is to save all coefficients of a polynomial, and every three coefficients are a group, such as a, b, c, which means (b / c) * x ^ a.
+The amount of each resource token should be calculated by ``AElf.Kernel.FeeCalculation``.
+In detail, A data structure named ``CalculateFeeCoefficients`` is defined in token_contract.proto, whose function is to save all coefficients of a polynomial, and every three coefficients are a group, such as a, b, c, which means (b / c) * x ^ a.
 Each resource token has a polynomial that calculates it.
 Then according to the polynomial and the actual consumption of the resource, calculate the cost of the resource token.
-Finally, the cost is used as the parameter of ChargeResourceToken to generate this post-plugin transaction.
+Finally, the cost is used as the parameter of ``ChargeResourceToken`` to generate this post-plugin transaction.

 In addition, the method of the contract that has been owed cannot be executed before the contract top up resource token.
-As a result, a pre-plugin transaction is added, similar to the ACS5 pre-plugin transaction, which checks the contract's resource token balance, and the transaction's method name is CheckResourceToken :
+As a result, a pre-plugin transaction is added, similar to the ACS5 pre-plugin transaction, which checks the contract's resource token balance, and the transaction's method name is ``CheckResourceToken`` :

 ```c#
 public override Empty CheckResourceToken(Empty input)